Pinterest Hidden Image

 Who pays the blogger: any person or company that purchases them, including the blog reader

-The final answer to the question, “How do bloggers make money?” is memberships and subscriptions.
+The final way bloggers make money is through memberships and subscriptions.

 Memberships can give the reader more 1-on-1 access to the blogger, but the content isn’t free.

-On The Literary Lifestyle: Memberships and subscriptions account for zero percent of my income.
+On The Literary Lifestyle: Memberships and subscriptions account for a small percent of my income.

 How much bloggers make varies dramatically based on their unique readership, their unique sources of income, and how effectively these income sources are implemented.